mattrussi/gitlab-com-runbooks/docs/kube/k8s-adhoc-observability.md

 To find which container or pod owns a process, you can use the utilities in the runbooks repo's `scripts/gke` directory, as shown below.

-This is all run from outside the target container, in the GKE node's root process namespace.
+This is all run from a normal shell on the GKE node (outside the target container, in the GKE node's root process namespace).

 Choose a process to inspect.